thijmen38/Earthy-Group2/docs/design.md

 **Twinkle Nathani**
 <div style="text-align: justify">
 The Earthy course is a design studio which has the steepest learning curve as compared to all the other courses in the master's track of Building Technology.
 I personally enjoyed this course as I have worked with earth before but never encountered the possiblity of combining a primitve material with the current technology using the latest computational softwares.
+The best part about this course was the constructibility phase as I throughly enjoyed myself exloring different construction techniques in order to close the loop.
+The was the course was structured pushed me to think more and with every challenge we faced, especially with adobe 2.0 structure, it only increased the level of complexity and intensity of the course, which made the course extremely interesting.

 </div>